 A woodworking business can be extremely fulfilling because you can exercise your creativity and create something that people use every day.

 Developing a carpentry business is a bit trickier than some of the other options covered here.
 You need the right equipment, a practical workshop, and good skills.

-Following safety precautions is a must to guard against injuries, and you’ll need adequate levels of insurance too.
-But you can start with a home-based shop, if you have one, to cut these start-up costs.
+Following safety precautions is a must to guard against injuries, and you’ll need adequate levels of insurance, too.
+But you can start your woodworking business with a home-based shop, if you have one, to cut these start-up costs.

 Before you take the plunge, learn as much as you can about the industry and check competitors’ prices to ensure that you’re not pricing yourself out of the market or underpricing.